valtterivalo/intellea/README.md

 - authenticated users create sessions, explore graphs, and expand concepts
 - subscriptions are required for full access

+## features

+- learning progress tracking with next-node suggestions
+- mark nodes as learned from cards or expanded views
+- export sessions as json and copy a concise summary

 ## stack

 - next.js 15 (app router), react 19, typescript, tailwind css v4